 “It goes like this: bankruptcy.”
 This is an actual quote from the Monopoly manual.
 What the manual writers were trying to say: buy property, build houses/hotels, charge people a mint if they land on your property, don’t go broke, outlast the rest of your fellow real estate investors.
 Then hey, you win!
-If you’ve ever played the board game, you’ve played Monopoly.
+If you’ve ever played the board game, you know what Master System Monopoly is about.
 You pick a weird token to represent you – a floppy detective hat, a child’s toy train, a Scottish Terrier – then roll the dice.
 Most of the areas on the board are properties you can invest in.
 Land there and you have the opportunity to buy the property and expand with additional houses and hotels.
 Or you can do nothing and pass the dice to the next player, you cheapskate.
 Other spaces on the board include Jail, Luxury Tax, Community Chests, and ‘Go!’
 If you don’t know what these spaces mean and you’re actually interested, feel free to peruse “Monopoly”‘s Wikipedia page.

 Oh, the places you’ll go.

 The more players join in the virtual soirée, the more entertaining Monopoly is.
 This particular version of Monopoly supports up to ten players, which is stunning because only select versions of the regular board game even support eight players.
 If you’re going to play Monopoly, find nine additional people.
 The game might go on forever and you’ll have to pass the two controllers around ad infinitum, but at least you can say you successfully made nine people play Master System Monopoly with you.
 Be careful, though: if you make one mistake while setting up a large game, you’ll be sent back to the main menu and forced to start the process all over again.